npruehs/ue4-rts/README.md

 * Constructions
 * Unit Production/Tech Research
 * Resource Gathering
+* Fog of War

 All of this is already completely working in multiplayer as well, and has been fully exposed to scripting, enabling you to update UI and play animations and sounds.

-We're now moving on to [more advanced stuff](https://github.com/npruehs/ue4-rts/issues), such as fog of war.

-Also, we're going to add it to the Unreal Marketplace for free soon (tm).
+We're going to add all of this to the Unreal Marketplace for free as well soon (tm).

 ## Adding The Plugin